Catholic Charities Home > Refugee Immigration Services > FAQs

 Why might someone move from their initial resettlement site to another state like Maine?

 Unless a refugee can identify relatives in a particular state within the Unites States while they are being processed for resettlement overseas, they will have no choice in where they are resettled.
-In many cases, the secondary migrants moving to Maine are leaving initial resettlement sites that are large urban areas, in which they were placed in low income neighborhoods plagued by gangs, drugs, and high rates of violent crime.
-They fear for the safety of their families and move to states like Maine, to reunify with relatives, friends, and community members who live here and commend Maine’s safe communities, schools, and affordable housing.
+In many cases, the secondary migrants moving to Maine are leaving initial resettlement sites that are large urban areas.
+They may move to states like Maine, to reunify with relatives, friends, and community members who live here and commend Maine’s safe communities, schools, and relatively affordable housing.
 Secondary migrants come to Maine for the same reasons that many other groups of new residents do.
 They come here for, “The way life should be.”

 • Because refugees arrive in Maine from different countries (both developed and developing) they often have a wide range of differing levels of skills and education.
 Some have attended college and worked in established industries in their native countries, while others come from agricultural based economies and are excellent farmers, but lack reading and writing skills in their own languages.
 These different backgrounds result in different employment opportunities for refugees in Maine.
 Many refugees with little to no education begin in low skill level jobs like manufacturing and housekeeping, while others pursue jobs in their previous fields of employment like nursing and construction.